Engineering Short Courses

 Fundamentals of Electromagnetic Compatibility (12 hours)

-This course introduces fundamental electromagnetic compatibility concepts for electronic product designers, board layout professionals, EMC test engineers and engineering managers.
-The focus of the course is on providing students with the knowledge and tools required to avoid common EMC design mistakes.
-Students completing the course will learn to systematically review their designs to find problems before the first hardware is built and tested.
+This course provides an introduction to electromagnetic compatibility for circuit designers, board layout professionals, test engineers, or anyone interested in ensuring that electronic systems meet their EMC requirements.
+It stresses the fundamental concepts and tools that electronics engineers can employ to avoid electromagnetic interference and signal integrity problems.
+Students who complete the course will learn to systematically review their designs to find issues before the first hardware is built and tested.

 Advanced Design for EMC Compliance (12 hours)